 You can generally accomplish step two in a single meeting, as the types of server configuration should already be well-known by the key development and operations personnel within your enterprise.

-A definition of Server Configuration:
+Server Configuration: Defined

-Generally speaking configuration describes the packages, settings, files, or anything thing else that is on a server.
+Generally speaking, configuration describes the packages, settings, files, or anything thing else that is on a server.
 For example, an Application Pool that’s configured in IIS (along with any of the three dozen settings) would be considered configuration.

 It may seem like a lot to take in, but to reiterate, your goal is to find something that “might, at least theoretically, work.”
 Now is not the time to craft a 20-page requirements document with a spreadsheet detailing each and every possible technical and process specification.
 There’s simply no way of actually knowing each and every server’s configuration without spending significant time with each and every group to learn their technical requirements, so this initial organizational consideration must be done at a very high, almost “gut” level.